 A Gentle Practice for Opening Up to Painful Emotions from Law Professor Rhonda V. Magee is available here.
 Professor Magee is the author of The Inner Work of Racial Justice: Healing Ourselves and Transforming Our Communities Through Mindfulness, which offers “an essential mindfulness and compassion-based approach to confront racial injustice and work towards healing.”

 To support others through grief, it’s important to know there’s no right (or comfortable) way to do it.
 First, prioritize supporting someone else over your own comfort.
 Then just make yourself available and be present when welcomed.
 Awkward interaction is better than avoiding interaction.
 Isolation is too common in the legal profession — make change by reaching out.
+Finally, as Shawn explains:

 Free & Confidential Consultations: